neo4j-contrib/neo4j-meetups-reporting/README.md

 * Microsoft Visual Studio (`>=2012`) for running data import services.
 (Not required for testing the dashboard)
 * A Meetup.com API Key for running data import services - [http://www.meetup.com/meetup_api/](http://www.meetup.com/meetup_api/)
 * Installed `node.js` and `npm` on your machine
-* Windows Azure account with Scheduler Preview activated [http://www.windowsazure.com](http://www.windowsazure.com)

-### Setup
+### Usage

 * Extract the Neo4j store files located in `neo4j/data.zip` to your Neo4j data directory `neo4j/data`
 * Start the Neo4j server at `http://localhost:7474`
-* From the terminal, go to the `api` directory of this project and type `npm install`, after `node_modules` are installed, type `node app`.
+* From the terminal, go to the `api` directory of the project and run `npm install`, after `node_modules` are installed, run `node app`.
 The analytics REST API will be started at `http://localhost:3000`
-* From the terminal, go to the `dashboard` directory of this project and type `npm install`, after `node_modules` are installed, type `node app`.
+* From the terminal, go to the `dashboard` directory of the project and run `npm install`, after `node_modules` are installed, run `node app`.
 The analytics dashboard will be started at `http://localhost:5000`
+* From the terminal, go to the `scheduler` directory of the project and run `npm install`, after `node_modules` are installed, run `node app`.
+The Meetup group import scheduler will be started at `http://localhost:3001`.
+It will run once a day 5 minutes after midnight PST.

 ### Specifications